muchaste/EOD-Logger/README.md

 See the [open issues](https://github.com/muchaste/EOD-logger/issues) for a list of proposed features (and known issues).

 ### EODlogger v2
-We are currently developing hardware enhancements (amplifier and filter shield) to extend the useability of the EOD logger.
+We are currently developing hardware and software enhancements (amplifier and filter shield) to extend the useability of the EOD logger.
-Planned changes:
+Planned changes could include:
 * Amplification, low-pass and high-pass filtering of signals before recording
 * Differential amplification: use only analog input to record differential voltage -> record two channels

-### A new eFish-finder
+* Reduced battery usage/powerbank as power source
+* GPS module

+### Two channel recording
 [Prof. Jan Benda](https://bendalab.github.io/) and Lydia Federman have contributed a first sketch to record two analog channels (single-ended).
-Find the fork here:
+Find their contribution here:
 [https://github.com/muchaste/EOD-Logger/tree/master/eodlogger-2channel](https://github.com/muchaste/EOD-Logger/tree/master/eodlogger-2channel).

 <!-- CONTRIBUTING -->